Hands-on, theme-based instruction built on the Constructivist Model of learning

 - Children’s social-emotional development is supported through teaching them and their families to solve problems using Positive Discipline.

 - Collaborative– We try to live our logo everyday by working toward a collaborative community where teachers, students and families work together to make education a community passion.
 Our families understand the importance of involvement, participation and support in all areas of our program to create a community of caring and to provide greater opportunities for our children to thrive.

-- Developmental– We take a long term view of learning and understand that everyone develops at their own Our school is an inclusive place where all children feel belonging and significance in their classroom and in the larger community.
-A place where children’s various developmental levels, learning styles and needs are understood and appreciated and where we all learn the value of seeing and understanding things from different perspectives.
+- Developmental– We take a long term view of learning and understand that everyone develops at their own pace.
+Our school is an inclusive place where all children feel belonging and significance in their classroom and in the larger community.
+It is a place where children’s various developmental levels, learning styles and needs are understood and appreciated and where we all learn the value of seeing and understanding things from different perspectives.

 - Whole Child– Teaching is holistic and uses a wide variety of integrated approaches to take different learning styles into account and where multiple intelligences are valued and respected.
 Social, emotional and academic learning are all necessary in teaching the whole person.
 Students are engaged learners who are allowed to explore and experiment and where they learn to take charge of their own education.